doperdoge/MyCalendar/README.md

 ## To Do

 1. Prevent duplicates
-2. Add loading screen
-3. Open MyScheduler link to get cookies
-4. Pick account for calendar sync
+2. Pick account for calendar sync